ParkerICI/premessa/README.md

 You can cycle back and forth between different files, as the GUI will remember the gates you have selected for each file.

-When you hit the *Normalize* button, if
+If you want to use existing beads files as the baseline for normalization, a file dialog window will pop-up when you hit the *Normalize* button.